Skip to Content

 TIP: In the high season (+-April to October), there are concerts at Quinta de Regaleira on Sundays and some public holidays.
 While in general, we advise avoiding weekends, it’s something to consider if you would indeed come here on a Sunday.
 These concerts are normally included with a regular ticket.

 Practical info: Quinta de Regaleira is open daily from 10 am to 6.30 pm.
-For more information and online tickets, see their website.
+Also here, we recommend booking timed-entry tickets online in advance.
 If you would rather book a guided tour here (it can be worth it as there is so much symbolism and things that you may completely miss otherwise), see here for some of the best options.

 Quinta de Regaleira Gardens